atm0sph3r3/openshift-metrics/README.md

 ```
 /usr/share/ansible/openshift-ansible/roles/openshift_examples/files/examples/v1.1/infrastructure-templates/enterprise/metrics-deployer.yaml
 ```
+Depending on the version of OpenShift, the directory may be slightly different.
 * `HAWKULAR_METRICS_HOSTNAME` is the only required environment variable (required in the template).
 As this will metrics deployment is not using persistent storage, `USE_PERSISTENT_STORAGE` is set to false when processing the template, as shown below.
 Be sure to set the hostname to a resolvable hostname.
 It can simply be a hostname similar to one used for an application.